corneliusdavid/hugo-pascalinia/README.md

     plausibleScriptUrl = "https://something.com/..."
     plausibleDomain = "example.com"

+    enableShareOnFediverse = false  # enable a button at the end of an article to share it on the fediverse

     # WARNING: deprecated!
 Use [[menu.icons]] instead, look below
     # links = [
     #     ["GitLab", "https://gitlab.com/gabmus"],